codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 max-width="80%"
 %}

-Codefresh steps can be
+Codefresh steps can be:

-* private (visible only to you and your team) or public (visible to everybody via the marketplace)
+* Private (visible only to you and your team) or public (visible to everybody via the marketplace)
-* official (supported by the Codefresh team) or community based
+* Official (supported by the Codefresh team) or community based
-* ready for production or still incubating.
+* Ready for production or still incubating.

 You can use any your pipelines any of the public steps already in the marketplace, any steps created by your team and any steps that you create for yourself.

 ## Using custom pipeline steps

-When you create a pipeline, you will have access to two categories of steps
+When you create a pipeline, you will have access to two categories of steps:

-* public steps that exist in the marketplace.
+* Public steps that exist in the marketplace
-* steps that you or your team have created (visible only to you)
+* Steps that you or your team have created (visible only to you)

 {% include
 image.html